tedliosu/opencl_install_instructions/README.md

 # Additional Comments #

- - Tested as working on an Ubuntu 20.04 LTS system with a RX Vega 56 and a Ryzen 5 2600 as of June 2021.
+ - Tested as working on an Ubuntu 20.04 LTS system running kernel `5.4.0-73-generic` with a RX Vega 56 and a Ryzen 5 2600 as of June 2021.
  - Instructions may change depending on future driver and software updates